 Best Places to Stay in Ella – Chill Ville View Point Hotel

 So you’re wondering where the best places to stay in Ella?
 There are literally hundreds of tiny guesthouses to pick from in Ella.
-There are no large chain hotels, but a dizzying number of guesthouses and small hotels to pick from and it can be hard to distinguish which to pick!
+There are no large chain hotels in Ella but a dizzying number of guesthouses and small hotels to pick from.
+It can certainly be tricky to choose!

-If you choose a guesthouse closer to the heart of Ella town centre, you will be located close to all of the best cafes and restaurants in Ella.
+Choosing a guesthouse closer to Ella town centre, means you will be located close to all of the best cafes and restaurants in Ella.
 You will also have a quick (and safe) journey home if you enjoy the nightlife in Ella.

 Ella town centre is tiny, but there are plenty of roads leading off and they are all pretty steep.
-There are plenty of accommodation options along these roads, but the further you head out of town, the riskier the drive.
+There are plenty of accommodation options along these roads.
+But it is important to point out that the further you head out of town, the more dangerous the drives become.
 A lot of the roads are not well-paved and a lot of them have very steep drops off the side (but stunning views of the valley!).
 However, along these roads are where some of the best hotels in Ella are located.
 If you are not too fussed about being near the restaurants and bars of Ella town centre, you will find some particularly stunning places to stay.

 We stayed at Chill Ville View Point hotel.
 This amazing hotel is run by the same team behind the extremely popular Chill Ville restaurant in the centre of town.
 I was initially annoyed by how long the ride was to Chill Ville hotel (around 15 minutes by tuk-tuk).
 But actually, the drive ended up being one of my favourite things about this hotel.
 The scenery en-route was absolutely stunning and it was a wonderful opportunity to pass by tiny local villages.